 Authors: Please use the step numbers from the script above (not step numbers from the manuscript) when answering the questions below.
 Please do not include steps that will be screen captured and do not list entire sections.

 A. Which steps from the protocol are the most important for viewers to see?
 Please list 4 to 6 individual steps.

+2.2.2.
+Preparation of the solution directly before using.

+2.4.1.
+This step needs to be performed directly after ventilation.

+2.5.1.
+Rinsing should be shown clearly at least once.

+2.6.
+Preparing controls is important.

 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+2.4.1.
+This step need to be performed directly after ventilation to exclude contaminations.

+2.5.1.
+Rinsing should be shown clearly at least once.
+Cantilevers break easily if this step is done without care.

 Author name